makhomed/possible/README.rst

 Possible
 ========

-Possible is configuration management tool inspired by ansible and fabric.
+Possible is configuration management tool inspired by Ansible and Fabric.

-Development Status :: 3 - Alpha
+Development Status :: 4 - Beta